anttispitkanen/homepage/README.md

 So basically a `<MarkdownParser/>` is just dropped to anywhere some text (or e.g. a Youtube embed) is wanted, and given a `url` as prop, which in this case is just the file name, since all the files live in the same directory.

-I use the GitHub API to access the repo contents, but you could just as well "go raw".
 You can access the raw content of any available file by changing
 ```
 github.com/<username>/<repo>/blob/<branch>/path/to/file.extension
 ```